View-Based-Reverse-Engineering/Retriever-Benchmark/README.md

 #### 2. Generate PCM (`generate_pcm`)

 This job performs the actual benchmark on the projects found in the previous job.
-It is a matrix job built from the directories output from the `collect_info` job.
+It is a matrix job that takes the output `array` of the `collect_info` job as an input (list of project directories).
-If one project fails the job still continues.
+The job is executed in parallel on the projects and if one project fails, the others still continue.
+This ensures that the results of one project don't affect other projects.

 ##### Steps